study-ORCATech-cloud/learn-and-earn-fork/docs/maintenance-operations/monitoring-and-logs.md

 ## Overview

-This guide provides comprehensive instructions for setting up monitoring and log analysis for the ORCATech Learning Platform.
+This guide provides comprehensive instructions for setting up monitoring and log analysis for the LabDojo Learning Platform.
 Proper monitoring ensures optimal performance, quick issue resolution, and data-driven decision making.

 ## Table of Contents